i-am-bee/beeai-issue-creator/README.md

 > [!WARNING]
 > This project is in early beta stage.
 Expect bugs and breaking changes.

 A multi-agent system for creating well-structured GitHub issues using the [BeeAI Framework](https://framework.beeai.dev/experimental/requirement-agent).
 This system coordinates between specialized agents to draft issues, check for duplicates, and create final GitHub issues with customizable templates.
+Can be consumed through the [BeeAI Platform](https://beeai.dev) (UI and CLI) via A2A protocol.

 ✅ Multi-agent workflow
 🔄 Real-time trajectory tracking